 A new era has begun in wet-room design

-The building of wet rooms is subject to standards and regulations set by the Ministry of the Environment, and the related guidelines and recommendations.
+The building of wet rooms is subject to standards and regulations set by the Finnish Ministry of the Environment, and the related guidelines and recommendations.
 A wet room must be constructed in accordance with good building practices.
 The regulations apply to individual bathroom renovations, as well as more extensive pipe renovation or new build projects.
 The decree of the Ministry of the Environment on the effectiveness of moisture control technology in buildings has set tighter moisture control regulations for construction projects.

 The general regulations and guidelines include minimum waterproofing requirements and waterproofed surface structures, for example.
 Of course, separate agreement can be made for the achievement of even higher quality goals.
-Regulations and construction techniques applicable during the renovation phase, and the correct way of realising wet-room designs, should also be checked.
+Regulations and construction techniques applicable during the renovation phase, and the correct way of realizing wet-room designs, should also be checked.

 The regulations also apply to the product development and manufacture of waterproofing systems.
 Waterproofing systems must be certified, i.e. tested as systems, in Finland.
 ETA (European Technical Assessment) is a type of international certification, based on which CE marks can be sought for tested waterproofing systems.
 This means that CE markings cannot be granted for individual waterproofing agents or materials.
 The ETA is based on the assumption that a wet room will be used for 25 years.